tremor-rs/tremor-www/src/pages/community/community.md

 ## We Owe Us

-Now, we just need to figure out which of the many wonderful community-enabling tools to adopt.
+Now, we need to figure out which of the many wonderful community-enabling tools to adopt.

 ## Fork Now